IDAES/idaes-pse/docs/user_guide/components/property_model/reaction_block.rst

 calling the `build_reaction_block()` method on the Reaction Parameter Block.
 The `parameters` construction argument will be automatically set, and any other arguments (including indexing sets) may be provided to the `build_reaction_block` method as usual.

+Additional details on :ref:`Reaction Block<technical_specs/core/reaction_property_class:Reaction Blocks>`
+are located in the technical specifications.